 When you access the Site, certain non-personally identifying information is automatically logged.
 This information may include your operating system, screen settings, Web browser software, and referring website, if any.
 It is used for system improvement and administration, security, statistical analysis purposes, and other internal business purposes.

-The Site may use service providers for analytics purposes.
+The Site uses service providers for analytics purposes.
 These providers collect information about you anonymously and report website trends without identifying individual visitors.
 These service providers use their own cookies to track visitor interactions.
 Website owners can view a variety of reports containing aggregate information about how visitors interact with their website so they can improve their website.
 ACT does not control the cookies and their use may be governed by the privacy policies of the service providers employing these cookies.

 Cookies are small text files that a website can send to a user's browser for storage on the hard drive.
 Cookies can make use of the Web easier by saving and administering status, preferences, and other user information.
 Cookies used by the Site do not contain your personally identifying information.